teamILLO/Stockin/discussions/20201010_discussions.md

 - [ ] I finished writing Competitive Landscape (Refer to proposal)
 - [ ] I checked if the flowchart fully contains actions and pages related to Recommendation Page(or Report Page)
 - [ ] I finished writing user stories for News tab of Detail Page and Recommendation Page(or Report Page)
-- [ ] I checked that my user stories fulfill standards of grading guidelines
+- [ ] I checked that my user stories and Competitive Landscape fulfill standards of grading guidelines

 **Wooyoung**
 - [ ] I finished writing Customer (Refer to proposal)